 A CI and an IT asset are related concepts, but they are not the same.

 A CI, on the other hand, is a specific component of an IT asset that is managed and tracked within a CMDB.
 CIs are defined as any component of the IT infrastructure that must be managed to deliver an IT service.
-CIs can be physical or logical, and they can include hardware, software, and network components, as well as services and processes.
-CIs are typically managed by IT operations teams and are tracked for incident, problem, and change management.
+CIs can be physical or logical, and they can include hardware, software, and network components, as well as services and business processes.
+CIs are typically managed by IT operations team members and are tracked for incident, problem, and change management.

 Simply put, IT assets are what you own and CIs are what you manage.
 IT assets are typically tracked by IT or finance departments, while IT operations track CIs.
 IT assets are tracked for inventory, budgeting, and procurement, while CIs are tracked for incident, problem, and change management.